swcarpentry/DEPRECATED-boot-camps/why_git.md

 -------------------------------------

 * clone/init (start working on a repository)
-* checkout - I made a mistake!
+* checkout - I made a mistake/switch workflows!
 * status - what's different?
 * diff - how is it different?
 * add - files to a repository